Chronic lymphocytic leukemia is a severe form of blood cancer. Read this article to know more.

 Cancer that results from the abnormal growth of the blood-forming tissues, bone marrow, and the lymphatic system is called leukemia.
 There are many types of leukemia, amongst which, some are more common in children, and others occur mostly in adults.
 Most types of leukemia affect the white blood cel...
 Read Article

 Most Popular Articles

-Do you have a question on Chronic Lymphocytic Leukemia or ?Ask a Doctor Online
+Do you have a question on Chemotherapy or Loss Of Appetite?Ask a Doctor Online